Handling Rate Limits in Salesforce API Sync for DSR Pipelines

 5. Fallback Routing & Dead-Letter Queue Orchestration

 When the maximum retry ceiling is reached or daily allocations are depleted, the pipeline must gracefully degrade.
-Exhausted requests should be routed to a dead-letter queue (DLQ) for manual adjudication rather than silently dropping.
-This requires decoupling the sync worker from the retry loop and implementing async queue management.
+Exhausted requests should route to a dead-letter queue (DLQ) for manual adjudication rather than silently dropping.

 import queue